CMSgov/cms-ars-3.1-moderate-aws-rds-oracle-mysql-ee-5.7-cis-overlay-/README.md

 ### Note
-It is assumed that the password complexity plugin: validate_password.so is installed, otherwise control 7.6 will fail.
+_It is assumed that the password complexity plugin: validate_password.so is installed in your mysql instance, otherwise control 7.6 will fail._

 ## Running This Overlay Directly from Github